gabrielcaser/tanzania_power_calculations/README.md

 3. Run Power Calculations

-    1. Calculate for Production and Production per Hectare the Mean and Standard Deviation of Crops
+    1. OK Calculate for Production and Production per Hectare the Mean and Standard Deviation of Crops

     2. Calculate Intra-Cluster Correlation at the Village Level (or another one if Village is not available)